AI4SCR/ai4bmr-datasets/paper.md

 single cells within their tissue context, revealing intricate aspects of spatial cellular arrangement and communication.
-In the context of cancer, these advancements provide unprecedented insights into the heterogeneity of the tumor and its microenvironment, and the underlying mechanisms affecting tumor initiation, progression, and response to treatment[@lewisSpatialOmicsMultiplexed2021].
+In the context of cancer, these advancements provide unprecedented insights into the heterogeneity of the tumor and its microenvironment, and the underlying mechanisms affecting tumor initiation, progression, and response to treatment [@lewisSpatialOmicsMultiplexed2021].
-IMC and MIBI-TOF [@kerenMIBITOFMultiplexedImaging2019] are among the most popular technologies, with dozens of high-dimensional datasets made publicly available per year.
+IMC and MIBI-TOF are among the most popular technologies, with dozens of high-dimensional datasets made publicly available per year.
 The increasing availability of these datasets has fueled algorithmic development in machine learning and computer vision.
-Numerous models that perform a variety of tasks, such as cell segmentation[@greenwaldWholecellSegmentationTissue2022], cell type annotation[@geuenichAutomatedAssignmentCell2021], representation learning[@wencksternAIpoweredVirtualTissues2025a] or heterogeneity analysis[@martinelliATHENAAnalysisTumor2022a] tailored to spatial proteomics data have been recently developed, with corresponding widely used packages.
+Numerous models that perform a variety of tasks, such as cell segmentation [@greenwaldWholecellSegmentationTissue2022], cell type annotation [@geuenichAutomatedAssignmentCell2021], representation learning [@wencksternAIpoweredVirtualTissues2025a] or heterogeneity analysis [@martinelliATHENAAnalysisTumor2022a] tailored to spatial proteomics data have been recently developed, with corresponding widely used packages.

 However, a critical gap hindering model development, reproducibility and cross-study analyses is the lack of unified frameworks to access and process the data.
-Spatial proteomics datasets, often deposited in public repositories such as Zenodo[@https://doi.org/10.25495/7gxk-rd71] or Figshare[@FigshareCreditAll], typically contain a collection of components, such as raw and preprocessed images, segmentation masks, extracted single-cell intensities, panel descriptions and associated clinical metadata, uploaded in disparate, non-standardized formats (e.g., mixed .tiff, .csv, custom JSONs), with varying metadata structures and inconsistent
+Spatial proteomics datasets, often deposited in public repositories such as Zenodo[@https://doi.org/10.25495/7gxk-rd71] or Figshare [@FigshareCreditAll], typically contain a collection of components, such as raw and preprocessed images, segmentation masks, extracted single-cell intensities, panel descriptions and associated clinical metadata, uploaded in disparate, non-standardized formats (e.g., mixed .tiff, .csv, custom JSONs), with varying metadata structures and inconsistent